Comparing Marital Conflicts between Spouses Raised in Small and Large Families

 Authors

-1 Faculty member of Psychology Department, Shahid University, Tehran, Iran.
+1 Assistant Professor, Department of Psychology, Faculty of Humanities, Shahed University, Tehran, Iran.

 Abstract

-Objective: The present study was conducted to compare the extent of marital conflicts between spouses raised in small-sized families (fewer children) and those raised in large-sized families (more children).
+Objective: The present research was conducted to compare the level of marital conflicts between spouses raised in small-population (fewer children) and large-population (more children) families.

-Methods: This research employed a quantitative, non-experimental, causal-comparative method.
-The statistical population included couples of seminary students residing in residential complexes in Qom city.
-A sample of 626 individuals (313 couples) was selected through cluster sampling.
-Participants responded to demographic questionnaires and the Marital Conflict Questionnaire developed by Sanaei and colleagues (2008).
+Method: This study was conducted using a non-experimental quantitative causal-comparative method.
+The population included student couples living in residential complexes in Qom, of whom 626 (313 couples) were selected by the cluster sampling and responded to demographic and marital conflict questionnaires by Sanaei et al. (2008).

-Findings: The findings indicated a statistically significant difference in marital conflicts between individuals raised in small-sized families and those raised in large-sized families.
-Specifically, spouses from large-sized families reported fewer marital conflicts compared to spouses from small-sized families with fewer children.
+Results: The findings showed that there is a statistically significant difference between marital conflicts between spouses raised in small-population families and those raised in large-population families; that is, spouses who were from large-population families had fewer marital conflicts than spouses who were from small-population and small-population families.

 Keywords